otrv4/otrv4/otrv4.md

       replaces `our_ecdh`.
 The public part of this key is sent (but not used as an input to the current DH ratchet) as an advertisement, so Bob uses this for a new ratchet once it is received.
-Alice will use the private part of this key for the new ratchet.
+Alice will use the private part of this key for a new ratchet.
     * Generates a new ephemeral DH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys).
 Securely replaces `our_dh`.
 The public part of this key is sent (but not used as an input to the current DH ratchet) as an advertisement, so Bob uses this for a new ratchet once it is received.
-Alice will use the private part of this key for the new ratchet.
+Alice will use the private part of this key for a new ratchet.
     * Derives a set of keys:

       ```